© Ahmed Kamara

 Why volunteer with London Wildlife Trust?

 Everyday hundreds of people volunteer for the Trust - without their time and contributions we wouldn’t be able to continue recovering nature.
-Volunteers often share how much they enjoy being part of the Trust and how they value the opportunity to make a real difference to London’s nature and communities.
+Volunteers often share how much they enjoy being part of their local volunteering community and how they value the opportunity to play their part in bringing back nature into abundance in our city.

 Volunteering offers an excellent opportunity to utilise your existing skills or develop new ones.
 It’s a chance to:

-• Be actively involved in protecting wildlife for the future in London
+• Be actively involved in recovering nature in our city.

 • Gain valuable work experience